wanglab-neuro/jupyterlab_containers/jlab_minian/readme.md

 ### Start the notebook server

-`docker run --rm -it --gpus all -v <data directory>:/data -p 8888:8888 wanglabneuro/jlab_minian`
+`docker run --rm -it --gpus all -v <data directory>:/data -p 8888:8888 wanglabneuro/jlab_minian` `--rm` removes the container when it stops.
+`-it` starts the container in interactive mode.
+`--gpus all` allows the container to use all available GPUs.
+`-v <data directory>:/data` mounts the data directory to the container's `/data` directory.
+`-p 8888:8888` maps the container's port 8888 to the host's port 8888.
+`wanglabneuro/jlab_minian` is the name of the container.
+Docker will download it if it is not found locally.
+You need Docker installed and running to use this command.
+To install Docker, see the [Docker installation guide](https://docs.docker.com/get-docker/).

   e.g., from a Windows terminal:
   ```